 - Check stored woolens in closets

-- Examine HVAC registers for larvae
+- Look inside HVAC registers for larvae

-- Inspect attic insulation beneath bird nests
+- Inspect attic insulation near bird nests

 - Look for adult beetles near windows